 No impact on homeownership rates after mortgage reform in 2003 (red line)

 The Impact of IO Mortgages on Affordability - with Chandler Lutz

 We show that the legalisation of interest-only (IO) mortgage had no impact on homeownership rates in Denmark.
 IO mortgages made up approximately 60 percent of outstanding mortgage debt, with similar shares across the age, wealth and income distribution.
 We argue that the mortgage reform led to an increase in purchasing power across all buyers, leading to no change in who purchased housing.
 Instead, house prices rose, negating any positive impact on affordability.

 More than 20 million Americans are affiliated with Multi-Level Marketing firms (MLMs), but there is little empirical evidence on who participates in this controversial part of today's labor market.
 We link data on 350,000 individuals cited in an FTC settlement with one of the largest MLMs to detailed county-level information.
-We find that participation is greater in areas with higher median income and where women are absent from the labor market, suggesting value in flexible work.
-However, losses are correlated with higher inequality and lower social capital, suggesting that the pitfalls accrue to vulnerable groups.
+We find that the share of refund claimants is greater in areas with higher median income and where women are absent from the labor market, suggesting value in flexible work.
+However, check amount, a proxy for losses, are correlated with higher inequality and lower social capital, suggesting that the pitfalls accrue to vulnerable groups.